taichi/modernjs/modernjs.en.md

 Since JavaScript has almost no type declaration in the first place, as a simple story it is absolutely unknown if you just look at the code of the called side to see what comes up in the function's argument.

-If you write both the caller and the called party in your own time in a short period of time, you know exactly what to pass as an argument.
+If you write both the caller and the called party in your own time in a short period, you know exactly what to pass as an argument.
 Then, there is a story that it does not bother to declare it.

 But I want you to think calmly.
 Are you yourself a week ago?
 I can say that it is different.
-Even though I know roughly what last week's I thought about writing the code, it is an honest point that I do not know in detail.
+Even though I know roughly what last week's I thought about writing the code, it is an honest point that I am not sure in detail.

-It is not a bad idea to provide information to others including yourself in the future by writing comments in the code, but comments do not work and you can not validate automatically.
+It is not a bad idea to provide information to others including yourself in the future by writing comments in the code, but comments do not work, and you can not validate automatically.
-On the other hand, if you write the type as a little memo, you can automatically verify and be happy.
+On the other hand, if you write the type like a little memo, you can automatically verify and be happy.

 ### Faction of type declaration in JavaScript
 Let's check out how to declare types in JavaScript around here a little.